Lost-Crow23/Jenkins_CI_CD/Creating_Jenkins_Pipeline.md

 <h2>Creating the merge(test) Job </h2>

 FYI - This has not been created due to not being able to use the `dev` branch to sync it to my main.
 But it has been successfully done in my previous readme.md file as the pipeline was clear and working.
-You may want to try and have a look at this `link` if you do progress onto this stage.
+You may want to try and have a look at this [Jenkins CI/CD Setup](https://github.com/Lost-Crow23/Jenkins_CI_CD/blob/main/Jenkins_Setup.md#jenkins-cicd-setup) if you do progress onto this stage.
 This is used to edit our `app` folder thus merging it with the `main` thus deploying it after through our ` AWS app Instance`.

 <h2>Creating to deploy our Sparta App</h2>